neilgee/venobox/readme.txt

 Stable tag: 1.3.4
 Plugin Name: VenoBox Lightbox
 Plugin URI: http://wpbeaches.com
-Description: Responsive video and image pop-up lightbox
+Description: Responsive video, image, galleries, iframe and inline pop-up lightbox
 Author: Neil Gee
 Version: 1.3.4
 Author URI: http://wpbeaches.com/
 License: GPL-2.0+
 License URI: http://www.gnu.org/licenses/gpl-2.0.txt

-This plugin adds the VenoBox Responsive Lightbox to links to display Vimeo and YouTube videos, images, iframe or inline content in a lightbox display.
+This plugin adds the VenoBox Responsive Lightbox to links to display Vimeo and YouTube videos, images, galleries,  iframe or inline content in a lightbox display.

 == Description ==

-This plugin adds the VenoBox Responsive Lightbox to links, displaying videos; YouTube, Vimeo, images, iframe, Google Maps or other inline content in a responsive lightbox display.
+This plugin adds the VenoBox Responsive Lightbox to links, displaying YouTube and Vimeo videos, images, galleries, iframe, Google Maps or other inline content in a responsive lightbox display.

 Plugin option to open all linked images and galleries in WordPress in Lightbox mode.